top of page

 Charlotte manages to escape her stressful job and moves to Warkworth, a village on the Northumberland coast.
 If any of you have visited Warkworth, or are lucky enough to live there, I hope you will agree that I have done it justice and that you can appreciate why a person would choose to live there.

 Forever Hold Your Peace is my second book and has a little more drama than Just Breathe.
-I wouldn't call it a crime drama, but it doesn't fall into the category of chick-lit.
-I would love you to read it and see for yourself.
+I wouldn't call it a crime drama, although there is a crime in it.
+See for yourself whether you think Gwen and Audrina are guilty.

 My third book, Unexpected Storm, is the sequel to Just Breathe and follows the lives of Charlotte and Linda.
 In all honesty, I thought Just Breathe finished the story off quite nicely, but a few people asked for the sequel and some Amazon reviews mentioned one.
 So it got me thinking about what might happen next.
 Read it and find out.